coryroush/daggerheart-encounter-builder/CONTRIBUTING.md

 - **Check existing issues** - your question might be answered
 - **Be specific** - provide context and details

-Thank you for helping make this tool better for the entire Daggerheart community!
+Thank you for helping make this tool better for the entire community!

----

-*Built with ❤️ for the Daggerheart community*